nuxt-modules/i18n/docs/content/es/options-reference.md

 When using an object form, the properties can be:
 - `code` (**required**) - unique identifier of the locale
-- `iso` (required when using SEO features and) - The ISO code used for SEO features and for matching browser locales when using [detectBrowserLanguage](#detectbrowserlanguage) functionality.
+- `iso` (required when using SEO features) - The ISO code used for SEO features and for matching browser locales when using [detectBrowserLanguage](#detectbrowserlanguage) functionality.
 Should be in one of those formats:
   * ISO 639-1 code (e.g. `'en'`)
   * ISO 639-1 and ISO 3166-1 alpha-2 codes, separated by hyphen (e.g. `'en-US'`)
 - `file` (required when using `lazy`) - the name of the file.
 Will be resolved relative to `langDir` path when loading locale messages lazily
-- `dir`  The dir property specifies the direction of the elements and content, value could be rtl, ltr or auto.
+- `dir`  The dir property specifies the direction of the elements and content, value could be `'rtl'`, `'ltr'` or `'auto'`.
 - `domain` (required when using `differentDomains`) - the domain name you'd like to use for that locale (including the port if used)
 - `...` - any custom property set on the object will be exposed at runtime.
 This can be used, for example, to define the language name for the purpose of using it in a language selector on the page.